 Good grief, how the money rolls in!3

-However, small-time operators were soon facing competition from organized crime.
+But small-time operators were soon facing competition from organized crime.
 Criminal gangs fought each other for market control with violence and murder.

-Within five years of its implementation there was widespread disillusionment with Prohibition.
+Within five years of its start, there was widespread disillusionment with Prohibition.
 Journalist H. L. Mencken gave his verdict in 1925.
 “There is not less drunkenness in the Republic but more.
 Not less crime, but more.
 There is not less insanity, but more.
 The cost of government is not smaller, but vastly greater.
 Respect for law has not increased, but diminished.”4

 V. Repeal of the 18th Amendment